event-engine/docs/docs/tutorial/part_VII.md

 The prooph software team offers commercial project support and workshops for Event Engine and the prooph components.
 Our workshops include Event Storming sessions and guidance on how to turn the results into working prototypes using Event Engine.
 We can also show and discuss framework integrations.
 Event Engine can easily be integrated with *Symfony*, *Laravel* and other PHP web frameworks.
-The skeleton is based on *Zend Strategility* so you can handle http related tasks, like authentication, using *PSR-15* middleware.
+The skeleton is based on *Laminas Strategility* so you can handle http related tasks, like authentication, using *PSR-15* middleware.
 But again, other web frameworks play nicely with Event Engine!

 [![prooph software](https://github.com/codeliner/php-ddd-cargo-sample/raw/master/docs/assets/prooph-software-logo.png)](http://prooph.de)

-If you are interested please [get in touch](http://getprooph.org/#get-in-touch)!
+If you are interested please [get in touch](http://prooph.de)!